upgini/upgini/README.md

 </table>
 </details>

-In addition to that list, you can define custom evaluation metric function using [scikit-learn make_scorer](https://scikit-learn.org/0.15/modules/model_evaluation.html#defining-your-scoring-strategy-from-score-functions), for example [SMAPE](https://en.wikipedia.org/wiki/Symmetric_mean_absolute_percentage_error)
+In addition to that list, you can define custom evaluation metric function using [scikit-learn make_scorer](https://scikit-learn.org/0.15/modules/model_evaluation.html#defining-your-scoring-strategy-from-score-functions), for example [SMAPE](https://en.wikipedia.org/wiki/Symmetric_mean_absolute_percentage_error).

-By default, `calculate_metrics()` method calculates evaluation metric with the same cross-validation split as selected for `FeaturesEnricher.fit()` by parameter `cv = CVType.<cross-validation-split>`
+By default, `calculate_metrics()` method calculates evaluation metric with the same cross-validation split as selected for `FeaturesEnricher.fit()` by parameter `cv = CVType.<cross-validation-split>`.
-But you can easily define new split by passing child of BaseCrossValidator to parameter `cv` in `calculate_metrics()`
+But you can easily define new split by passing child of BaseCrossValidator to parameter `cv` in `calculate_metrics()`.

 Example with more tips-and-tricks:
 ```python